leobertolazzi/leobertolazzi.github.io/_pages/about.md

 My interests lie in topics at the intersection of Cognitive Science and AI.
 Specifically, evaluation methods for AI systems, Multimodal learning, Conversational AI.

-I'm currently working on my Master's Thesis, which focuses on evaluating how language models (ChatGPT in my case) and humans perform in the 20 Questions game.
+I'm currently working on my Master's Thesis, which focuses on evaluating how large language models and humans perform in the 20 Questions game.

 Please feel free to get in touch!